 When using greenery in the home, whether through green wall tiles or indoor foliage, you can promote sensations of personal passions and vitality.

-- As an outdoor feature against the natural blue/green hue of natural bluestone
+- An outdoor feature against the natural blue/green hue of natural bluestone

 - In a special area of the home such as a personal bar area

 Greenery is a versatile, trans-seasonal colour that will invigorate you through spring and keep spirits up during winter.
-Depending on the look you are trying to achieve, greenery lends itself well to many colour combinations and can be paired with neutrals, vibrant tones, deeper shades, metallic and even pastels.
+Depending on the look you are trying to achieve, greenery lends itself well to many colour combinations.
+It can be paired with neutrals, vibrant tones, deeper shades, metallic and even pastels.
 Here are our top three combinations from the Pantone website:

 To see how our range of green tiles will look in your home or commercial project, browse the Stone & Tile Studio product range to get inspired, get in contact with our dedicated design experts or visit one of our Brisbane stone and tile showrooms.